 - Selling company assets

-Further information and guidance on strategies for dealing with a winding up petition can be found here.
+You can find advice and strategies for dealing with a winding up petitions here.

 Should I continue to trade once a winding-up petition has been issued?

-If the company is insolvent, however, you should cease trading.
+If the company is insolvent then you should cease trading immediately.